Travel guide

 Is roaming free throughout Europe?

-It is surcharge-free within the European Union plus Iceland, Liechtenstein, and Norway, thanks to "roam like at home."
-Switzerland, Andorra, and, after Brexit, the United Kingdom are not included, where your operator may charge you separately.
+It is free of charge within the European Union plus Iceland, Liechtenstein, and Norway, thanks to "roaming like at home."
+It does not include Switzerland, Andorra, or, after Brexit, the United Kingdom, where your operator may charge you separately.
 Always check the list of countries included in your tariff.

 How much does roaming cost outside Europe?